thedavecarroll/BluebirdPS/docs/Helper Commands/Get-BluebirdPSHistory.md

 API RESPONSE:

 - Status: the http status of the call indicating success or specific failure
-- The raw api response
+- The raw API response

 ## EXAMPLES